jluna0413/CultivAREmergent/docs/wiki/Home.md

 # Welcome to the CultivAR Wiki!

-CultivAR is a self-hosted cannabis grow journal application designed to help you track your plants, strains, and environmental data with ease.
+CultivAR is a self-hosted cannabis grow journal application designed to help you track your plants, cultivars, and environmental data with ease.
 This wiki provides all the information you need to get started with CultivAR, whether you're a user, developer, or just curious about the project.

 ## Quick Links